 Xiao Alvin Yang

-Alvin is a PhD candidate in Political and Economic Science at Universität Kassel, Germany.
+Xiao Alvin Yang is currently a doctoral candidate in political and economic science at Universität Kassel, Germany.
 His dissertation examines the emerging Chinese international relations (IR) theories, global political economy and the Belt and Road Initiative.
-Moreover, it aims to develop a new theory to shed light on the current (changing?) global order where there are on-going tensions around globalization, regional integration and the resurgence of nationalism.
+Moreover, it aims to develop a new theory to shed light on the current (changing?) global order where there are on-going tensions among globalization, regional integration and the resurgence of nationalism.

 Keywords: International Relations theory; global political economy; Belt and Road Initiative; China and Europe; East Asia and Southeast Asia; popular music; Chinese and European history and philosophy